kfractal/envytools/rnndb/normalize/README.md

 The XML schema found in rules-ng.xsd is fairly up to date, but there are still problems which preclude its rigorous use.
 But, there *is* code in the tool to enable schema validation.
-At some point it'd be nice to turn that on unconditionally...
+At some point it'd be nice to turn that on unconditionally... [tbd: bug/issue reference]

 The next large step here is to take this code base and bring it up at run-time alongside the tool which I used to generate the nvgpu->nouveau headers.
-I'm working on that now...
+I'm working on that now... [tbd: bug/rfe reference]

-The name chosen here, 'normalize' is only for lack of a better phrase.  :/
+The name chosen here, 'normalize' is only for lack of a better phrase.  :/ But, it is suggestive in the sense that once the tool completes its discovery phase it can also re-generate the xml database.
+And, done once, it should produce the same result the next time.
+So it "normalizes" it it that sense.
+Also, by interpreting the existing xml database and attempting to merge it with the internal NVIDIA headers we'll be reconciling or normalizing the two schemes.